-(2) No person shall be entitled to perform the functions to which an instrument rating or an instructor's rating (other than a flying instructor's rating (glyroplanes) relates unless his licence bears a valid certificate of revalidation is appropriate to the functions to which the rating relates in accordance with section 2 of Part III of the Eleventh Schedule and shall otherwise comply with that section.

-(2) No person shall be entitled to perform the functions to which an instrument rating or an instructor's rating (other than a flying instructor's rating (gyroplanes) or an assistant flying
+- (2) No person shall perform the functions to which an instrument rating or an instructor's rating other than a flying instructor's rating (gyroplanes) relates, unless his licence bears a valid certificate of revalidation appropriate to the functions to which the rating relates in accordance with section 2 of Part III of the Eleventh Schedule. - (3) The person referred to in paragraph (2) shall comply with section 2 of Part III of the Eleventh Schedule. - (4) For the purposes of this regulation, the rating refers to - - (a) an instrument rating (aeroplane); - (b) an instrument rating (helicopter); - (c) any instructor's rating other than a flying instructor's rating (gyroplanes) or an assistant flying instructor's rating (gyroplanes).